yggy-dev/fg2ha-adrs/README.md

 ## 📋 Overview

-This repository contains a **comprehensive architectural migration plan** for refactoring Plantalytix from a custom IoT platform to Home Assistant.
-The migration reduces codebase by 77%, eliminates cloud infrastructure costs, and provides a local-first deployment model.
+This repository contains a **comprehensive architectural migration plan** for refactoring Plantalytix from a custom IoT platform to **Home Assistant**.
+The migration reduces codebase by 77%, eliminates cloud infrastructure costs, and provides a **local-first, single-user deployment** model.

-**Key Highlights:**
+### Key Highlights

 - 📝 **10 Architecture Decision Records** following MADR format
 - 🏗️ **Complete migration roadmap** with 4 phases over 22 weeks
 - 🔧 **Working examples** including MQTT Discovery and ESPHome configs
 - 📊 **Mermaid diagrams** for visual architecture representation
 - ✅ **77% code reduction** from backend/frontend elimination
+- 🏠 **Local deployment** on Raspberry Pi or local server (no cloud required)
+- 🔒 **Complete privacy** - all data stays on local network

+### Important Clarifications

+- **Hardware:** All existing ESP32 devices stay the same - NO hardware replacement needed
+- **Firmware:** OTA (over-the-air) update adds MQTT Discovery support to existing Arduino firmware
+- **ESPHome:** Optional for future devices only, NOT required for migration
+- **Deployment:** Single Home Assistant instance per facility on local network
+- **No Cloud:** No internet dependencies, works completely offline

 **Status:** ✅ Complete Documentation Package | **Created:** 2025-11-15 | **Version:** 1.0